+Mind the 135-day Rule and the Dates for Delivery of the Comfort Letter.
 Accountants may provide negative assurance as to subsequent changes in specified financial statement items as of a date less than 135 days from the end of the most recent period for which the accountants have performed an audit or a review.
-If 135 days or more have elapsed since the date of the issuer's most recent audited annual financial statements or reviewed interim financial statements, on the one hand, and the cut-off date of the comfort letter, on the other hand, then auditors will not be able to give any negative assurance as to subsequent changes in specified financial statement items.
+If 135 days or more have elapsed since the date of the issuer's most recent audited annual financial statements or reviewed interim financial statements, on one hand, and the cut-off date of the comfort letter, on the other hand, then auditors will not be able to give any negative assurance as to subsequent changes in specified financial statement items.
 Rather, they will be limited to reporting procedures performed and findings obtained.
-To illustrate, if the accountants have reviewed the issuer's interim financial statements for the third quarter ended September 30, 2018, then they may provide negative assurance on increases or decreases in specified financial statement items as of any date up to February 11, 2019 (134 days subsequent to September 30, 2018).
-From February 12, 2019, which is the 135th day, the auditors will refuse to give negative assurance on the change period, since the September 30, 2018 interim financial statements then would not be less than 135 days old.
+To illustrate, if the accountants have reviewed the issuer's interim financial statements for the third guarter ended September 30, 2021, then they may provide negative assurance on increases or decreases in specified financial statement items as of any date up to February 11, 2022 (134 days subsequent to September 30, 2021).
+From February 12, 2022, which is the 135th day, the auditors will refuse to give negative assurance on the change period, since the September 30, 2021 interim financial statements then would not be less than 135 days old.
 See paragraphs .46 and .47 of AS 6101 for some illustrations of the application of the 135-day rule.
-Since the type of comfort that auditors would be willing to provide underwriters will be limited (i.e., from negative assurance to agreed-upon procedures) as of the 135th day following the most recent audited or reviewed financial statements, it is important to pay particular attention to the issuer's financial reporting cycle and factor this in the deal timeline.
+Since the type of comfort that auditors would be willing to provide underwriters will be limited (i.e., from negative assurance to agreed-upon procedures) as of the 135th day following the most recent audited or reviewed financial statements, it is important to pay particular attention to the issuer's financial reporting cycle and factor this in the deal time line.
 Underwriters will often be unwilling to proceed with the deal if they do not receive negative assurance on the change period.
-In the above illustration, the underwriters may decide to postpone the deal until after the issuer files its 2018 Form 10-K (that contains the year-end audited financial statements) in March 2019.
+In the above illustration, the underwriters may decide to postpone the deal until after the issuer files its 2021 Form 10-K (that contains the year-end audited financial statements) in March 2022.

 Pay particular attention to the dates specified in the comfort letter.
 The comfort letter is dated and delivered as of the date of the pricing of the offering, while the bring-down comfort letter is dated and issued as of the closing date.
 The comfort letter will include a cut-off date, which is the date up to which the auditors have performed their procedures as specified in the comfort letter.
 Paragraph .23 of AS 6101 says that the comfort letter should state that the inquiries and other procedures performed by the auditors do not cover the period from the cut-off date to the date of the comfort letter.
-While the cut-off date is subject to some negotiation, it is common practice for a comfort letter to have a cut-off date that is one to three business days before the date of the comfort letter, and for a bring-down comfort letter to have a cut-off date that is one business day before the closing date.
+While the cutoff date is subject to some negotiation, it is common practice for a comfort letter to have a cut-off date that is one to three business days before the date of the comfort letter, and for a bring-down comfort letter to have a cut-off date that is one to two business days before the closing date.